Danny Ongais: CART career

-Ongais made his CART debut during the 1979 season driving the #25 Panasonic/Interscope Racing Parnelli 6C-Cosworth DFX.
+Ongais made his CART debut during the 1979 season driving the No. 25 Panasonic/Interscope Racing Parnelli 6C-Cosworth DFX.

 He first raced at the Arizona Republic/Jimmy Bryan 150 at Phoenix International Raceway where he qualified 4th and led for several laps only to drop out after 128 laps due to engine problems.
 He then competed at the Gould Twin Dixie 125 however bad luck hit Ongais in both races.

-At the Indianapolis 500 Ongais crashed in practice and this put Ongais in jeopardy of not being able to compete.
-Ongais qualified 27th and finished 4th.
+At the Indianapolis 500, Ongais crashed in practice and this put Ongais in jeopardy of not being able to compete.
+Ongais qualified 27th and finished fourth.
 As the season progressed the Parnelli 6C (which was already a two-year-old car) started to struggle due to its age.
 Ongais scored another 4th-place finish at the Kent Oil 150 at Watkins Glen International and finished in 6th place in points.

-For the 1980 season Interscope was intending to use their own chassis with a Porsche V6 engine.
+For the 1980 season, Interscope was intending to use their own chassis with a Porsche V6 engine.
 The car was disallowed and Interscope brought out their Parnelli 6C-Cosworth DFX.

-At his first race of the season, the Indianapolis 500 Ongais started 16th and finished 7th.
-Ongais endured a tough season highlighted by a 3rd-place finish at Watkins Glen.
+At his first race of the season, the Indianapolis 500 Ongais started sixteenth and finished seventh.
+Ongais endured a tough season highlighted by a third place finish at Watkins Glen.

 Ongais also made a single start for AMI Racing driving the #43 Armstrong Mould Orbiter 80C-Cosworth DFX at the Michigan 400 at Michigan International Speedway, finishing 11th.
 Ongais ended the season in 15th place in points.

-In 1981 at the Indianapolis 500 Danny Ongais was involved in a very serious accident on lap 63.
+In 1981 at the Indianapolis 500, Ongais was involved in a very serious accident on lap 63.
 Ongais came into the pits on lap 63 as the leader of the race, but problems during the stop caused it to drag on for a disastrous 46 seconds.
 After finally leaving the pits, Ongais approached a slower car at the end of the backstretch.
-He made a late pass going into turn 3.
+He made a late pass going into the third turn.
 Carrying too much speed out of the turn, the car drifted out into the grey and the back end began to slide.
 Ongais tried to correct the slide by turning right, and the car hooked to the right and crashed nearly head-on into the wall.
 He was knocked unconscious by the heavy impact.
 Officials had to cut open the car to help Ongais out.
 He was transported by an ambulance to a nearby hospital in a critical condition.
 By the time the broadcasting of the race ended at 11:30 PM, Ongais's condition had improved and his condition was updated to stable.
 He suffered a concussion, compound fractures in both legs, a broken arm and a 6-inch tear in his diaphragm.
 He missed the rest of the CART year to recover in rehabilitation.